 Sam Singh is a Statewide Democratic Leader

 Sam served six years in the Michigan Legislature from 2013-2018.
 He was a passionate champion for issues facing working families, K-12 education, veterans and climate change.
 In his last term, his colleagues selected him to serve as the Democratic leader.
-In that role, he was the voice for Democrats statewide as the fought against destructive policies led by the Republican majority.
+In that role, he was the voice for Democrats statewide.
+He negotiated with the Governor and legislative Republicans on areas of common interest but fought against destructive policies that were pushed by the Republican majority.
 He led the campaign and fundraising efforts for Democrats in 2018 that resulted in picking up five seats in Republican areas–the most in over four cycles.

 Sam Singh is a Community Leader

 The year after he graduated from MSU, Sam Singh was elected at the age of 24 to the East Lansing City Council.
 He subsequently won re-election for two additional terms serving a total of 12 years in local government.
 In 2005, Sam was elected as the youngest Mayor in the city’s history at that time.
 He worked tirelessly to build bridges between the university and city, promoted regional collaboration, supported aggressive economic development and expanded strong environmental policies.

 Sam recently stepped down as the CEO of the Lansing-based policy and evaluation firm, Public Policy Associates (PPA).
 Sam led this organization of passionate researchers and consultants who provided nonprofit groups, foundations and government top-notch services for program evaluation, strategic advice and policy development for the last three years.